MORRIS & STONE, LLP DEFAMATION ATTORNEYS (714) 954-0700

 However, since the statutes refer to an "unprivileged" publication, it is necessary to know what is privileged.
 Here is a complete list of the defamation statutes, including Civil Code section 47 which lists most of the of the privileges.

-Aaron Morris is a Partner with the law firm of Morris & Stone, LLP, located in Tustin, Orange County, California, and President and founder of the California Defamation Lawyers Association, and author of California SLAPP Law and Your Own Law Firm.
+Aaron Morris is a Partner with the law firm of Morris & Stone, LLP, located in Tustin, Orange County, California, and President and founder of the California Defamation Lawyers Association, and author of California SLAPP Law and host of the California SLAPP Law Podcast.
 He can be reached at (714) 954-0700, or Morris@toplawfirm.com.
 The practice areas of Morris & Stone include employment law (wrongful termination, sexual harassment, wage/overtime claims), business litigation (breach of contract, trade secret, partnership dissolution, unfair business practices, etc.), real estate and construction disputes, first amendment law, Internet law, discrimination claims, defamation suits, and legal malpractice.

 NOTICE PURSUANT TO BUSINESS & PROFESSIONS CODE SECTION 6158.3: